rhafer/opencloud/services/policies/README.md

 ## Rego Key Match

-To identify available keys for OPA, you need to look at [engine.go](https://github.com/owncloud/ocis/blob/master/services/policies/pkg/engine/engine.go) and the [policies.swagger.json](https://github.com/owncloud/ocis/blob/master/protogen/gen/opencloud/services/policies/v0/policies.swagger.json) file.
+To identify available keys for OPA, you need to look at [engine.go](https://github.com/opencloud-eu/opencloud/blob/master/services/policies/pkg/engine/engine.go) and the [policies.swagger.json](https://github.com/opencloud/blob/blob/master/protogen/gen/opencloud/services/policies/v0/policies.swagger.json) file.
 Note that which keys are available depends on from which module it is used.

 ## Extend Mimetype File Extension Mapping

-In the extended set of the rego query language, it is possible to get a list of associated file extensions based on a mimetype, for example `ocis.mimetype.extensions("application/pdf")`.
+In the extended set of the rego query language, it is possible to get a list of associated file extensions based on a mimetype, for example `opencloud.mimetype.extensions("application/pdf")`.

-The list of mappings is restricted by default and is provided by the host system ocis is installed on.
+The list of mappings is restricted by default and is provided by the host system OpenCloud is installed on.

-In order to extend this list, ocis must be provided with the path to a custom `mime.types` file that maps mimetypes to extensions.
+In order to extend this list, OpenCloud must be provided with the path to a custom `mime.types` file that maps mimetypes to extensions.
 The location for the file must be accessible by all instances of the policy service.
-As a rule of thumb, use the directory where the ocis configuration files are stored.
+As a rule of thumb, use the directory where the OpenCloud configuration files are stored.
 Note that existing mappings from the host are extended by the definitions from the mime types file, but not replaced.

 The path to that file can be provided via a yaml configuration or an environment variable.
 Note to replace the `OC_CONFIG_DIR` string by an existing path.